Iowa 2016 Precinct Caucus

 - Ask for the names of each of the current precinct leaders and their contact information (e-mail address and telephone number).
 If there are none, ask for the paperwork (rules, forms, building access contact) so that you can conduct the precinct caucus yourself.

-- Ask for the number of people who attended the precinct caucus in 2010 (the previous non-presidential-election year).
+- Ask for the number of people who attended the precinct caucus in 2012 (the previous presidential election year).

 - Join other Iowans on the live teleconference call (see below) where you can ask questions.